-In 2018 we’re making a 102-day journey from Sydney to London, sailing from one iconic bridge to another.
+In 2018 we’re making a 102-day journey from Sydney to London, giving you the opportunity to see two of the world’s most iconic bridges.
+In anticipation of this voyage-of-a-lifetime, we’ve compiled a list of the most beautiful bridges in the world.
 In anticipation of this voyage-of-a-lifetime, we’ve compiled a list of the most beautiful and iconic bridges in the world.

 Bridges are so much more than a way to get from Point A to Point B. A bridge does not have to be the longest or tallest in the world to be iconic.
 Some of the most unique bridges in the world are small in size but rich in history.
 A well-designed bridge adds character to a city.